ash-victor/ash-victor/README.md

 4. Tutor for Advanced Statistics and Organic Chemistry (at Virginia Commonwealth University)

 ## Work
 I work as an informatics and data science intern for NC TraCS.
-Here I have been able to grow my skills as an data analyst.
+Here I have been able to grow my skills as a data analyst.
 1. Developed a React Dashboard highlighting the available data sources that TraCS provides
 2. Make data visualizations